bobtfish/AWSnycast/README.md

       -oneshot
             Run route table manipulation exactly once, ignoring healthchecks, then exit

-Once you've got it fully setup, you shouldn't need any options.
+Once you've everything is fully set up, you shouldn't need any options.

-To run it also needs permissions to access the AWS API.
+To run AWSnycast also needs permissions to access the AWS API.
 This can be done either by supplying the standard *AWS_ACCESS_KEY_ID* and *AWS_SECRET_ACCESS_KEY* environment variables, or by applying an IAM Role to the instance running AWSnycast (recommended).